needle-mirror/com.unity.xr.hands/Documentation~/features/metahandtrackingaim.md

+---
+uid: xrhands-meta-aim-feature
+---
-# Meta Hand Tracking Aim
+# Meta Aim Hand OpenXR feature

 Unity OpenXR provides support for the Meta Hand Tracking Aim extension specified by Khronos.
-For this extension to work, you must also enable the [Hand Tracking interaction profile](handtracking.md).
+For this extension to work, you must also enable the [Hand Tracking feature](handtracking.md).

 For this extension to be available, you must install the [OpenXR package](https://docs.unity3d.com/Packages/com.unity.xr.openxr@latest).